Last Updated on October 19, 2022

 - Bollinger Bands: The Bollinger Bands is a volatility-based technical indicator developed by John Bollinger.
 It is used to measure a market’s volatility and identify overbought (when the price is above the upper band) and oversold (when the price is below the lower band) conditions.

-- A moving average plus an oscillator: Here, a moving average shows the price’s mean values, while the oscillator is used to know when the market is overbought or oversold.
+- A moving average plus a technical trading oscillator: Here, a moving average shows the price’s mean values, while the oscillator is used to know when the market is overbought or oversold.

 Rubber band trading strategy (backtest and example)

-A backtest of a rubber band trading strategy is coming soon.
+Let’s go on to backtest a rubber band trading strategy that is based on the mean-reversion principle.